apache/sling-org-apache-sling-starter/README.md

 contains everything needed to run the Launchpad in a single JAR file and a Web Application.

-How to run the Sling Starer module in Standalone mode
+How to run the Sling Starter module in Standalone mode
 ----------------------------------------

   NOTE: "mvn clean" deletes the "sling" work directory in the project base